Hobro: Sport

-Hobro IK are a football club based in Hobro who currently play in the Danish First Division.
+Hobro IK is a football club based in Hobro who currently play in the Danish First Division.

 Transportation

 Rail

 Hobro is served by Hobro railway station.
 It is located on the Randers-Aalborg railway line and offers direct InterCity services to Copenhagen and Aalborg and regional train services to Aarhus and Aalborg.

+The station was initiated on 15 June 1893.
+The stations present facade was made simultaneously with the construction of the harbor line in 1899–1901.
+The harbour line was then removed in 1966.